elc1798/chessley-tan/README.md

 Players will be ranked based on an ELO ranking system, gaining ELO points when their AI defeats another player's AI in a competitive match.

+## Libraries Used

+ - Python Flask
+ - TensorFlow

 ## Created by
  - Ethan Cheng
  - Ishraq Bhuiyan